On an $L^2$ norm for stationary ARMA processes: An Norm

-As further justification for the $L^2$ norm we state the following theorem connecting the $L^2$ norm to the prediction error: \begin{theorem} The total prediction error is the sum of the prediction variance of the model $Y_t$ and the approximation error between the model and the true process $\|Y_t - X_t\|_2$ as follows:
+Somewhat related to this, \cite{Hoon1996} makes some fine distinctions between innovation process and residual variances, but they don't attempt to impose a common Hilbert space structure, or to define a norm using this process.
+As further justification for the $L^2$ norm, and also as an application of the above Hilbert space ideas, we state the following theorem connecting the $L^2$ norm to the prediction error in a sort of bias-variance equation: \begin{theorem} Given a purely non-deterministic stationary process $X_t$ and an ARMA model $Y_t \in \hat{\mathcal{P}_t}$, the total prediction error for $Y_t$ is bounded by the sum of the prediction variance of the model $Y_t$ and the approximation error between the model and the true process $\|Y_t - X_t\|_2$ as follows:

 \end{theorem} \begin{proof} The prediction values $\hat{X_t}$ and $\hat{Y_t}$ are valid random variables.
 Using this,

 \end{proof}